 Portland home prices are not only among the most expensive in Oregon, but Portland real estate also consistently ranks among the most expensive in America.

-Portland is a decidedly white-collar city, with fully 85.06% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Portland is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Portland who work in office and administrative support (11.14%), management occupations (10.85%), and sales jobs (10.03%).
+Portland is a decidedly white-collar city, with fully 85.21% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Portland is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Portland who work in management occupations (12.67%), office and administrative support (9.99%), and sales jobs (8.49%).

 Of important note, Portland is also a city of artists.
 Portland has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Portland’s character.

 Also of interest is that Portland has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 12.69% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.